Using Gemini CLI with Gram-hosted MCP servers

 - Check that environment variables are correctly set in Gram.

-- Ensure the Push Advisor API base URL is accessible.
+- Ensure the Taskmaster API base URL is accessible.

 Tool calls not working